-Computed tomography and magnetic resonance imaging are important examination methods in the field of preventive care (CT smoker check-up, whole-body MRI check-up), diagnosis and follow-up of tumour diseases.
-Thanks to these two methods, not only benign changes but also malignant diseases can be detected and treated at an early stage.
-I clarify questions regarding oncological imaging in my practice for radiology and nuclear medicine in Berlin.
+Magnetic resonance imaging is an important examination modality for the prevention, diagnosis and aftercare of tumors.
+Thanks to this method, not only benign changes but also malignant diseases can be detected and treated at an early stage.
+In my radiology practice, I use imaging to clarify oncological issues.

 Cancer can have many causes.
 Pre-existing conditions, genetic predisposition, lifestyle and environmental influences can all play a role in its origin.
 Cancerous disease is characterised by the proliferation of malignant tissue.
 This means that cells can grow uncontrollably and displace or destroy the surrounding healthy tissue.
 There is also the risk of cells spreading in the body.
 This is referred to as metastases and, in the case of certain entities (e.g. lymphoma) as manifestations.